 Newly available results from a study conducted by epidemiologists from the National Institutes of Health (NIH) and the Centers for Disease Control and Prevention (CDC) show that almost 13 percent of people 20 years old and over have diabetes, with 40 percent of those people unaware that they have it.

-, more commonly referred to as NHANES.
+The study results have been published in the February 2009 issue of Diabetes Care.
+The data for the study was taken from the 2005-2006 National Health and Nutrition Examination Survey, more commonly referred to as NHANES.
 Data from 7,267 participants age 12 and older were analyzed.
 Participants were interviewed in their homes, took a physical exam, and a subset of them had a fasting blood glucose test (FBG) and oral glucose tolerance test (OGTT) as well.
 The information was then compared to the NHANES survey conducted from 1988-1994.
-Additional findings
+Additional findings from the survey:

 • The rate of diagnosed diabetes increased between the surveys, but the prevalence of undiagnosed diabetes and pre-diabetes remained relatively stable.